 For a building based lighting upgrade activity involving the decommissioning of product(s), you, your installer, and the consumer will need to provide a declaration to us stating that the decommissioned product was not installed for the purposes of decommissioning it as part of this activity under the program.
-This declaration must be made:

-- as part of your VEEC assignment form (by the energy consumer and your installer) either in electronic or in written form - as part of you accepting the terms and conditions of your VEEC creation claim made via your VEU account.
+This declaration must be made as part of your VEEC assignment form (by the energy consumer and your installer) - either in electronic or in written form.